viodotcom/opticks/README.md

 - winner: winning side of the test (a/b/c, etc.)
 - eslintConfigPath: path to .eslintrc for prettier-eslint
 - skipCodeFormatting: skip pretty-printing via prettier-eslint
+- experimentalCSSinJSCleanup: cleanup of CSS in JS constructs (experimental feature)

 ## Integrations